 - Applicant Uploaded Documents Application Level: documents submitted by the applicants that were requested on the standard application.

 - Applicant Uploaded Documents Program Level: documents submitted by the applicants that were requested by the program through the Configuration Portal.

 - Admissions Uploaded Documents: documents uploaded internally by your admissions team.
 These are not visible to applicants.

-To download a document, click on its name.
+To download a document, click its name.
 Depending on your browser, you may be prompted to open or save the file.

 Users with Manage Uploaded Documents permissions in their Work Group may upload additional documents for internal use.
 To attach a document, go to the Admissions Uploaded Documents subpanel, enter a description (name), click Choose File to find and select the document on your computer, then click Upload File.

-All application documents from the current cycle and two previous cycles are available online.
+All application documents from the current cycle and three previous cycles are available online.
 This includes high-resolution transcripts and applicant-uploaded documents.
 Review our Document Retention Policy guide for additional information.
 To access documents from a previous cycle: